Wednesday, 15 July 2020

 It is true that once the American war had begun, he was determined that it end in British victory.
 He obstinately continued to support the war even after the disastrous British defeat at Yorktown (Oct.
 1781), when most of his ministers urged him to give up.
 A few months later, he agreed and authorized peace negotiations.

-Once independence was conceded, he became resigned to the new relationship with the former colonies.
+Once independence was conceded he accepted, grudgingly, the new relationship with the former colonies.
 In 1785 he told John Adams, the first American ambassador to Britain, "I was the last consent to the separation; but the separation having been made ...
 I have always said, as I say now, I would be the first to meet the friendship of the United States as an independent power."

 George III is often referred to as Mad King George, and people persist in connecting his loss of America to insanity.
 The problem with this view is that he showed no symptoms of mental illness before 1788, five years after American independence.